 About Christa Evans

 Christa Evans has worked in the publishing industry for nearly 20 years and specializes in proofreading, copyediting, writing, and project management.
-She holds a degree in English and previously worked at two publishing services companies and Duke University Press.
-Currently, she works as an editorial freelancer and project manager and is a member of the Editorial Freelancers Association.
-She is experienced with a wide range of content including textbooks, online courses, blogs, scholarly journals, and professional, technical, and reference books.
-Christa is the project manager and editor for the Career Path Writing Solutions blog, newsletters, and other branded content.
+She holds a degree in English and was previously employed at two publishing services companies and Duke University Press.
+Currently, Christa works as an editorial freelancer and project manager; she is experienced with a wide range of content including textbooks, online courses, blogs, scholarly journals, and professional, technical, and reference books.
+Christa is also the project manager and editor for the Career Path Writing Solutions blog, newsletters, and other branded content.